 For mild seasonal allergies, nasal sprays and oral over the counter (OTC) antihistamines can be helpful.
 Antihistamines are exactly what they sound like: they reduce allergy symptoms by lowering the amount of histamine made when an allergen enters your body.
 Some antihistamines can cause drowsiness, so read the label carefully!
 Continue Reading »

 Some children with no other known allergies may have severe reactions to insect stings.
 If you suspect that your child is allergy-prone, discuss the situation with your doctor.
 He may recommend a series of shots (hyposensitization injections) to decrease your child’s reaction to future insect stings (but not bites).
 In addition, he will prescribe a special auto-injection kit containing epinephrine for you to keep on hand for use if your child is stung.

-It is impossible to prevent all insect bites, but you can minimize the number your child receives by following these guidelines: Continue Reading »
+It is impossible to prevent all bug bites, but you can minimize the number your child receives by following these guidelines: Continue Reading »

 With various types of plants coming into bloom this time of year, many of us are consumed by allergies.
 But what most people are unaware of is that foods and pollen allergies can actually affect one another.
 Certain foods, like the ones listed below, can react similar to pollen to the body’s immune system and provoke an allergic response.

 For example in the springtime, with the substantial amount of tree pollen, it is common for me to see patients who complain of an itchy mouth when eating certain foods.
 For instance, apples can sometimes cause these symptoms during tree pollen season.